phaxio/phaxio-dotnet/Docs/README-csharp-v2.md

 Creating a PhaxCode is simple:

-    var code = phaxio.CreatePhaxCode();
+    var codeId = phaxio.GeneratePhaxCode();

-Code is a Uri object where you can download the barcode.
+The variable codeId is a identifier so you can reference it later.

 You can also attach metadata to the code so you can reference it later:

+    var codeId = phaxio.GeneratePhaxCode("code-for-form1234");

+To download the PNG of this newly generated code:

+    var codeBytes = phaxio.DownloadPhaxCode(codeId);

+To get the properties of the newly generated code:

-    var code = phaxio.CreatePhaxCode("code-for-form1234");
+    var codeBytes = phaxio.GetPhaxCode(codeId);

 You can also get the image directly:

-    var code = phaxio.DownloadPhaxCodePng();
+    var codeBytes = phaxio.GeneratePhaxCodeAndDownload();

     File.WriteAllBytes(@"C:\temp\phaxCode.png", code);

 This returns a byte array representing the barcode.
 You can attach metadata to the code, same as above:

-    var code = phaxio.DownloadPhaxCodePng("{'key':'value'}");

-## Attaching a PhaxCode to a PDF

-If you have a PDF you'd like to attach a PhaxCode to, it's easy:

-    var pdf = new FileInfo("form1234.pdf");
-    var pdfBytes = phaxio.AttachPhaxCodeToPdf(10, 10, pdf);

-The first two parameters are the x,y coordinates in PDF points.
-This will use the default PhaxCode for your account.
-You can also specify a PhaxCode to use by passing in its metadata:

-    var pdfBytes = phaxio.AttachPhaxCodeToPdf(10, 10, pdf, metadata:"code-for-form1234");

-If you'd like it to attach it on a specific page:

-    var pdfBytes = phaxio.AttachPhaxCodeToPdf(10, 10, pdf, pageNumber:3);
+    var codeBytes = phaxio.GeneratePhaxCodeAndDownload("{'key':'value'}");

 ## Misc